OryanOmer/ElasticStack/ElasticStack-Kubernetes/README.md

 # Deploy Elastic Stack on Kubernetes Cluster

 ### Prerequisites:
- * Kuberntes up and running.
+ * Kuberntes up and running, supported at 1.13+.

  * Clone the repository to your server.
   ``` bash